 After retirement, Veronica immediately began caring for her grandchildren.
 "I retired in 2011 with four grandkids," she says with a laugh.
 "There have been five more since then, and I’m still waiting to take a vacation!"

 After a long career with the state, Michelle retired to become a full-time caregiver for her ailing mother.
 She then began taking care of her aunt and her young grandson.
-Over time, wear and tear on her home became more than Michelle could handle.
-Michelle was on our waiting list for two long years.
-Finally, with financial and volunteer support from the Home Builders Association of Raleigh-Wake County Triangle Sales and Marketing Council, we made critical home repairs to keep Michelle and her family safe and healthy.
+Home maintenance became more than Michelle and her family could handle.
+They were on our waiting list for two long years.
+Read more —>

 Living alone, Sharon wanted extra security to feel safe in her own home.
 RTT volunteers replaced a faulty front door with one designed for better protection from potential intruders and the elements.
 Rooms were decluttered to improve egress and carpeting near exterior doors was also removed to prevent rain water absorption.
 Today, Sharon can sleep soundly knowing her Garner home is better fortified for her health and safety.